BeReal-Candidates/backend-go-test/README.md

 # test-backend
 ## BeReal technical test for backend interview

-This test is based off a real feature in our backend

-It should not take you more than 2 hours
+This test is based on a real feature in our backend.
+It should not take you more than 2 hours to complete.
+But note that this is not a fixed time constraint.
+You can spend more time if needed to polish your solution.
+We want to see high quality work, even if it takes 5 hours, rather than a low quality one made in 2 hours.

 Please do **not** fork your solution to a public repository and follow this guide to share your code, you have to do it **BEFORE** you code: [HOW_TO_SHARE_MY_CODE.md](./doc/HOW_TO_SHARE_MY_CODE.md)